jeffmcnd/jeffmcnd.github.io/_posts/2016-03-20-san-miguel-de-allende.markdown

 my oats, and waited in the street for her to pick me up.
 And so began our day together.

+This is what I woke up to.
+He was fully asleep.

 <center><img src='/img/sleep-position.jpg'></center>

 I got along with Carla well.
 We didn't stop talking during the entire trip